shazolKh/bi-dashboard/README.md

 - :heavy_check_mark: Create CustomUser model by overriding default User model

-  - :arrow_forward: Replace username with email as default identification field
+  - Replace username with email as default identification field
-  - :arrow_forward: Replace first_name, last_name with `name` aka full name
+  - Replace first_name, last_name with `name` aka full name
-  - :arrow_forward: Make `name` required
+  - Make `name` required

 - :heavy_check_mark: Extend CustomUser into Profile (only for User, not admin/stuffs)

-  - :arrow_forward: Add fields from the ERD to profile
+  - Add fields from the ERD to profile
-  - :arrow_forward: Add Signal receivers to auto-create/edit profile row on User creation/edit
+  - Add Signal receivers to auto-create/edit profile row on User creation/edit
-  - :arrow_forward: Add license related fields with profile
+  - Add license related fields with profile

 - :heavy_check_mark: Divide admin into Superuser and Staff

-  - :arrow_forward: Only let superuser be created by command line, no option for staffs/superusers to create from admin site
+  - Only let superuser be created by command line, no option for staffs/superusers to create from admin site
-  - :arrow_forward: Create Staff group on migrate complete on post_migrate signal
+  - Create Staff group on migrate complete on post_migrate signal
-  - :arrow_forward: Let stuffs only CRUD users aka Profiles.
+  - Let stuffs only CRUD users aka Profiles but not themselves.

-- :white_check_mark: Integrate API based CRUD for CustomUser
+- :heavy_check_mark: Integrate API based CRUD for CustomUser and Profile
+  - Let User view, update and delete account
+  - Let User only view and update Profile because profile can only be deleted with account
-- :white_check_mark: Integrate JWT
+- :heavy_check_mark: Integrate JWT
+  - JWT token and isAuthenticated for every logged in requests.
 - :white_check_mark: Add PowerBI app containing report model, MSAL logic, report handling.
 - :white_check_mark: Add security Pre-cautions